metacpan/metacpan-cpan-extracted/distros/M/Module-Generic/README.md

 This hash reference can contain the following properties:

-field

-:   The object property name

-callbacks
+-   `callbacks`

-:   An hash reference of operation type (`add` or `remove`) to callback
-    subroutine name or code reference pairs.
+    An hash reference of operation type (`add` or `remove`) to callback subroutine name or code reference pairs.

+-   `field`

+    The object property name

+-   `undef_ok`

+    If this is set to a true value, this support method will allow undef to be set.
+Default to false, which means an undefined value passed will be ignored.

 For example: